clash-lang/clash-compiler/README.md

 † GHC 9.2 contains a regression, rendering Clash error messages indecipherable.
 This change will be reverted in 9.4.

 ## Cabal
 To use Cabal you need both Cabal and GHC installed on your system.
-For Linux and MacOS users we recommend using [ghcup](https://www.haskell.org/ghcup/).
-Windows users are recommended to use the [Haskell Platform](https://www.haskell.org/platform/windows.html).
+We recommend using [ghcup](https://www.haskell.org/ghcup/).
+For more information, see [https://www.haskell.org/downloads/](https://www.haskell.org/downloads/).

 To run `clash` use: